 No brainer, right?
-But let’s be honest, life can get in the way sometimes, and you can find yourself 3 days light on your electric bill.
+But let’s be honest, life can get in the way sometimes and cash can get tight, meaning you can find yourself a week behind on your electric bill.
 Not a huge deal, unless you’re looking to take out more debt in the future and need a good credit score.

 To ensure you never miss a payment again, set alerts on your phone or sign up for automatic bill pay.
 Or be like me and download Prism, which is a bill tracking app that notifies you anytime a bill is available or coming due.
 I’ve been using it for YEARS, and yes, it has even saved super-organized me from making late payments a time or two (or 12).

 Sometimes random bills get lost in the mail and you never know they exist.
 It happens.
 Reviewing your credit report periodically for these is important to making sure your credit is clean.

 Every 4 months, download your credit report from one of the 3 credit bureaus (Experian, Equifax, and Transunion) and give it a good look-over.
 If you do find something, contact the lender and ask if they will remove it from your credit report if you pay it in full.
 Normally they’ll agree, and you’re credit will get a nice little bump.

 Fancy words for an easy concept.

 Debt utilization basically means how much of your credit that you’re actually using, and the lower it is, the better.
 For instance, let’s say you have a $5,000 limit on your credit card and use $1,000 on average.
 You’re debt utilization ratio is 20%, and this signifies to lenders that you are able to responsibly fund your lifestyle without maxing out your credit.
 If you find your debt utilization is on the higher end of the scale (think 70%+), use these tricks to bring it down to scale.